El Sunzal, El Salvador

 If you are thinking about moving to El Sunzal, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in El Sunzal can vary greatly depending on the type and size of the property.
 However, generally, it is relatively affordable compared to many other locations.
 For instance, a modest house or apartment in El Sunzal can be rented for a few hundred dollars per month, while purchasing a property might cost a few tens of thousands of dollars.
 Luxury properties, particularly those with ocean views or beach access, can be significantly more expensive.
-It's always recommended to check with local real estate agencies for the most accurate and up-to-date information," wrote one member in El Sunzal.
+It's always recommended to check with local real estate agencies for the most accurate and up-to-date information," wrote a member in El Sunzal.

 Where should I setup a bank account in El Sunzal?